-- Level 7 preceptorship students are expected to take responsibility for increasing their knowledge base.
+- 1. Level 7 preceptorship students are expected to take responsibility for increasing their knowledge base.
 Students work with the RN within the RN's assigned workload.
-Students assume responsibility to research the client's condition and treatment regime.
+Students assume responsibility to research the client's condition and treatment regime and consider relevant theories and concepts related to their context of practice.
 They will use available information to function safely including policy and procedure manuals. - Safe nursing care is required.
 The preceptor will assist the student to gradually accept responsibility for the RN role.
 As students move along in this experience, it is expected they will work more independently but collaboratively.
 Students are expected to take responsibility for errors and to document them according to agency and BCIT policies. - 3.
 A student who cannot make progress, is unable to work collaboratively with the preceptor and whose care is viewed as inappropriate and or unsafe will be removed from this course. - 4.
 Preceptorship students are expected to refer to the BCIT Student Guidelines, Policies and Procedures available on the www.
 These guidelines provide information related to clinical techniques and medication administration that will assist you in the clinical area.
 Please review these policies before starting the practicum and access the document as needed while you are there.